 The villages of Asvestohori, Exohi and Filyro are situated on the hill range of Asvestohori at 600 m above sea level, while Profitis Ilias, in Asvestohori, and Panorama rise to 738 m and 380 m above sea level, respectively.

 Exohi owes its exceptional charm to its proximity to large stretches of lush greenery; the forest of Sheikh Sou extends to the south and the stream of Dendropotamos, a most characteristic feature of the specific landscape, crosses the area flowing from southeast to northwest and continuing towards Asvestohori.
+The Municipal Community of Filyro boasts the forest of Amadryas at the edge of the village, a grove in its northwest part, and a stream flowing between the two demarcated sections of the village, which lend the area a unique natural beauty.

 The land area of the Municipality of Pilea-Hortiatis is approximately 155,800 km2.
 It extends from Mt Hortiatis to the Thermaic Gulf and possesses places of breathtaking natural beauty and a long exploitable seaside zone in its south-southeastern part.
 The coastline is approximately 4.5 km long, although the accessible zone is only 1.5 km long.
 A part of the seashore has been converted to recreation and commercial areas, while it also hosts activities of the secondary sector.
 To the south of it, however, there is a free zone owned by the municipality which has not been subject to any man-made change.